AlexanderWatts/linked-list-data-structure/README.md

+# Creating a linked list from scratch

 In this project a linked list is made from nodes.
 Each node can only store one reference type i.e. `Integer` or `String` and has to have a tail.
 A tail can either be another node or the value `null` to mark the end of the linked list.

+---

 ## Defining a linked list